Police Roll of Honour - Lest We Forget

 Through REMEMBRANCE we also commemorate those officers who have otherwise died on or in connection with their duty, in other ways e.g.:- through natural causes, or unknown causes, or when on non-operational duty including travelling to or from duty; and when off duty, or where their duty status is unknown, through enemy action, and whilst serving overseas.

-The Roll of Honour and Remembrance has been compiled over more than thirty years research, and encompasses some 5,000 line of duty deaths, containing over 4,000 names from the United Kingdom alone, with around 500 further names still undergoing research prior to their entry on the Roll.
-Losses in British Empire, Colonial and other UK administered forces overseas are currently undergoing research and may number as many as 1,000 more.
+The Roll of Honour and Remembrance has been compiled over more than forty years research, and encompasses some 6,000 line of duty deaths, containing around 5,000 names from the United Kingdom, with some 500 further names subject to research prior to their entry on the Roll.
+Losses in British Empire, Colonial and other UK administered forces overseas are also undergoing research and currently number more than 1,300 casualties.

 In a work of this magnitude omissions and errors are inevitable; in addition to recent deaths, each year dozens of newly discovered historical names are added for the first time, remembering officers long forgotten, as well as scores of updates and amendments.